JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 <note>

 It seems pointless to keep two projects using the same DSL scripts on one server, as such projects will be identical.
 All changes to the one project will be replicated to another.
-However, since TeamCity 2019.2, it is possible to customize generation of project settings with help of [DSL context parameters](#contextParameters).
+However, it is possible to customize generation of project settings with help of [DSL context parameters](#contextParameters).

 </note>